edwardsmith999/TTCF4LAMMPS/README.md

 	nlmp = lmp.numpy
 	lmp.file("system_setup.in")
 	lmp.command("timestep " + str(dt))
- 	lmp.command("timestep " + str(dt))

 RUN THERMALIZATION
 ------

 This block appends to the existing LAMMPS object (loaded from system_setup.in) the set of commands listed in the function, which represent the equilibrium dynamics (mother trajectory) of the system.
-Since multiple runs are perfomred, ant the end of each run all the fixes and computes must be discarded.
+Since multiple runs are perfrmed, ant the end of each run all the fixes and computes must be discarded.
+At the end of the equilibrium run, the state of the system is saved

 	run_mother_trajectory(lmp,Nsteps_Thermalization,Thermo_damp)